What is an assessment?

 There are programs available to senior citizens and disabled veterans.

 Property tax rebate forms are available for senior citizens through the Pennsylvania Department of Revenue at 610-378-4401.
-Assistance with those tax rebate forms can be available at the Berks County Office of Aging (610) 478-6500.
+Assistance with those tax rebate forms can be available at the Berks County Area Agency on Aging (610) 478-6500.

 Veterans' exemptions are available to 100% permanently disabled veterans.
 Contact Veterans Affairs at 610-378-5601 for additional information and requirements.

 Disclaimer -- The contents of this site are for general information purposes only.
 We endeavor to ensure that the information on this site is correct, no warranty, express or implied, is given as to its accuracy and we do not accept any liability for error or omission.
 This information is not a substitute for legal advice.
 Important legal rights may be involved and you may be adversely impacted.
 Please consult your attorney.